Ensenada

-Ensenada is a city in Ensenada Municipality, Baja California, situated on the Pacific Coast of Mexico.
-Located on the Bahía de Todos Santos, the city had a population of 279,765 in 2018, making it the third-largest city in Baja California.
+Ensenada ("inlet") is a city in Ensenada Municipality, Baja California, situated on the Pacific Coast of Mexico.
+Located on Bahía de Todos Santos, the city had a population of 279,765 in 2018, making it the third-largest city in Baja California.
 The city is an important international trade center and home to the Port of Ensenada, the second-busiest port in Mexico.
-Ensenada is a major tourist destination, owing to its warm Mediterranean climate and proximity to the Pacific Ocean, and is commonly known as La Cenicienta del Pacífico ("The Cinderella of the Pacific").
+Ensenada is a major tourist destination, owing to its warm climate and proximity to the Pacific Ocean, and is commonly known as La Cenicienta del Pacífico ("The Cinderella of the Pacific").